clean-code-craft-tcq-1/current-ranges-c-SreeKiruthika/README.md

-- To find number of ranges
+- To find number of ranges classified based on the readings - Pass test
--  Not checking range and number of values in range via REQUIRE, but only with console
+- To check the number of readings in a range via test case is not implemente, but verified via console - Failing in scope, need to work on it